 We first visited Rainbow falls near downtown Hilo and then continued our way to Akaka Falls State Park along the Hamakua coast.
 I would recommend you to plan your visit in the same order, because Akaka falls is more impressive than Rainbow falls.
 It’s also a quite a bit busier.
+The Akaka falls trail may be the one of the shortest Big Island hike but it’s just amazing.
 By the time we arrived the – rather small – parking lot was full but there was plenty of space to park on the side of the road.
 The entrance fee is either $1 per person or $5 per car.

 The Akaka falls hike is a 0.4-mile loop trail through tropical rainforest.
 The trail is well paved and does include several sets of stairs.
 You will first pass a small Kahūnā falls lookout before hearing the roaring Akaka falls cascading 442 feet (135 m) into the pool.
 It’s a spectacular sight and one of the highlights of our trip.

 Get some freshly sliced coconut from a local food stall